litho9/li3dm/li3dm_zzz_furniture.md

 ib, vb0, index_map = [], [], {}
 ```

-initializes the two buffers and the "loop cache".
+initializes the two buffers and the index_map, that holds what loops have already been considered for storing.
 This is a good time to explain how the index buffer and the vertex buffer work together.

 Programmers could just store the data for each loop in a sequence and that'd be enough to reconstruct the object in-game, but that would result in **a lot of repeated data**.
 You see, it is very common for face-corners to have the same position, the same split-normals, and the same texture coordinates.
 It is the case for every time a face meets another in a smooth surface.

-TODO images

 To tackle that, the vertex buffer only stores non-repeated data, and the index buffer maps the sequence of loops to the correspondent data stored in the vertex buffer.

 Example: the first three loops form the first triangle of the 3d object.
-Their data are stored in the vb, and in the ib we store "first block of data, second block of data, third block of data".
+Their data are stored in the vb, and in the ib we store "use vb block 0, use vb block 1, use vb block 2".
 For the second triangle, we also have three loops, but two of the corners are the same as two from the first triangle.
-In this case, we can store only the data for the different loop in the vb, and in the ib we store "first block of data, second block of data, fourth block of data".
+In this case, we can store only the data for the different loop in the vb, and in the ib we store "use vb block 0, use vb block 3, use vb block 1".

 ![vb-ib](./assets/ib-vb.jpg)